What kind of housing is available for graduate students?

 How do I get something in my apartment fixed?

 Students can submit maintenance requests by going to the online maintenance request form.
-Students can also submit a request via mobile device at ruoncampus.rutgers.edu/mobile.
-If it is an emergency request, you can contact your campus Residence Life Office during normal business hours, Monday through Friday – 8:30AM to 5:00PM.
+If it is an emergency request, you can contact the Facilities Office at 848-445-0123.
 If it is after hours or during the weekend, you can contact the staff member that is on call (numbers will be posted at each Residence Life Office and will be provided by your Graduate Apartment Assistant).
-The maintenance request form can be accessed from a smart phone by going to ruoncampus.rutgers.edu/mobile and completing the form.

 What happens if I am having a roommate issue?

-If you live in a single graduate apartment with another student, you can speak with your GAA or contact Graduate and Family Housing at 732-445-5717 to discuss the issues you are having with your roommate.
+If you live in a single graduate apartment with another student, you can speak with your Graduate Apartment Assistant or Residence Life Coordinator to discuss the issues you are having with your roommate.
 Students can begin requesting room changes during the third week of each semester.
-Students can follow this link and login to the room change form.
+Students can login to complete the room change form.
 A staff member will contact you via email or in person to review options.
 Residence Life will also try to work out any issues between roommates by having the GAA and other staff members hold discussions before granting a room change.